keikhcheung/notes/content/Transparency-can-but-not-always-help-establish-trust.md

 **Accountability** (i.e. clearing out responsibilities) can, to a certain extent, be part of the factors which affect trust bond establishment (but not always).
 This helps clear out uncertainty and minimise the perception of risk (by rounding the picture favourable for trust leap) (Kahneman; ch.
 19).
 --> [[Trust is weaken when beliefs are shaken]]

 Exposing legal terms & conditions of service agreement does not really attract attention of the signee.
-This may be owing to the mismatch of interest, or the inability to digest the jargons.
+This may be owing to the **mismatch of interest**, or the inability to digest the jargons.

 - Despite consent written in the Terms & Conditions of Facebook, social emotion research on News Feed still stirred uproar of mass users and has been considered as a major trust breach of the century because people trusted in Facebook and its use of algorithms; they had trust in Facebook that it would not treat them in this way as guinea pigs or laboratory rats (Botsman; ch.
 4).